AI-Unibo-Projects/Optimization/Adam.md

 ## Amsgrad

-In some cases, e.g. for object recognition or machine translation they fail to converge to an optimal solution and are outperformed by SGD with momentum.
+In some cases, e.g. for object recognition or machine translation ADAM fails to converge to an optimal solution and is outperformed by SGD with momentum.

 Reddi et al. (2018) formalize this issue and pinpoint the exponential moving average of past squared gradients (v) as a reason for the poor generalization behaviour of adaptive learning rate methods.
 Recall that the introduction of the exponential average was well-motivated: it should prevent the learning rates to become infinitesimally small as training progresses
 .
 However, this short-term memory of the gradients becomes an obstacle in other scenarios.